oduwsdl/odusci-etd-template/README.md

 ### Appendix

-- [`Chapters/98_appendices.tex`](https://github.com/oduwsdl/odusci-etd-template/blob/main/Chapters/98_appendices.tex) contains an example of specifying the appendices.Each new appendix should begin with the line `\achapter{Title of Appendix}`.
+- [`Chapters/98_appendices.tex`](https://github.com/oduwsdl/odusci-etd-template/blob/main/Chapters/98_appendices.tex) contains an example of specifying the appendices.
+Each new appendix should begin with the line `\achapter{Title of Appendix}`.

 - If your appendices are too long or require significant management, you can split them across multiple `.tex` files and then include them in `main.tex`.